kamau552/week6-AI-Future-Directions/README.md

 ---

 # 🙋 Author
-This project was completed individually as part of my Emerging AI Technologies coursework.
+This project was completed as part of my Emerging AI Technologies coursework.